 Presumably the options are to cut services, raise taxes and create more ways to fine people such as the introduction of ULEZ (Ultra Low Emission Zone), CAZ (Clean Air Zone), and CG (Congestion Charge), Road Tolls, and selling assets.

-The Borough Council is conducting a Community Governance Review until the 19th of September 2025, (see Surrey Heath Borough Council website) which focuses purely on Surrey Heath Borough that is made up of a number of Wards represented by Borough Ward Councillors.
-These are elected councillors, they don't have to live in or know the Ward intimately by living there for a number of years, and if political party aligned are controlled by Party chiefs.
-Those councillors will likely try and become elected as Unitary Councillors in May 2027, but only a small number of the existing Borough Councillors may get elected.
+The Borough Council conducted a Community Governance Review ending on the 19th of September 2025, (see Surrey Heath Borough Council website) which focuses purely on Surrey Heath Borough that is made up of a number of Wards represented by Borough Ward Councillors.
+The review asked if unparished Wards wanted to have Parish Councils.
+This CGR was extended until January 2027 due to a poor response.
+Borough Ward councillors don't have to live in or know the Ward intimately by living there for a number of years, and if political party aligned are controlled by Party chiefs.
+Those councillors will likely try to become elected as Unitary Councillors in May 2026, but only a small number of the existing Borough Councillors may get elected.

 Political parties fear that losing so many Borough Ward Councillors they will lose political control, hence the Community Governance Review for Surrey Heath.
 The Borough proposes to create a number of new Parish Councils with precepting powers to fund their existance and exert political party control.
 The Government and Surrey County Council leader is not in favour of this move as it will increase council taxes, expand this tier of Local Government and likely hinder NAC control by Unitary Councilors, especially if the NAC is forced to give Parishes voting rights on the NAC.
 Unparished Wards can have the opportunity to establish community bodies but it is believed these will not be able to raise a precept, or members to be elected, or have any rights on the NAC.
 Arguably a bit of a waste of time, hence the drive to establish a number of new tax raising Parish Councils in Surrey Heath.
-Incidentally the structure of the Unitary and NAC's is still in the ether although pilot NAC's are in progress this Autumn, and the Government is set to rule on the issue of 2 or 3 Unitary councils for Surrey in the Autumn.
+Incidentally the structure of the Unitary and NAC's is still in the ether although pilot NAC's are in progress since Autumn 2025, and the Government has imposed a 2 Unitary solution for Surrey (East and West).
 It could be argued that a Surrey Heath CGR is premature and should be delayed until the structure and performance of Unitary Council and NAC's has been experienced.

 So what would look good in a real chance to make meaningful change and deliver proper devolution?
 This is a completely biased view as an Independent Councillor with 18 years experience of Borough and County Councils operation;